achihuahua22/Alex-Harris-Capstone/README.md

 ## Introduction
+This project is a Raspberry Pi Hat that is intended to improve self driving lab connectivity and modularity by allowing researchers to integrate multiple lab devices into their networks.
+I worked with Dr. Taylor Sparks' self-driving laboratory (SDL) to develop a device to more easily network with lab equipment.
-  For my senior capstone project, I worked with Dr. Taylor Sparks' self-driving laboratory (SDL) to develop a device to more easily integrate laboratory equipment into an SDL.
-This device intends to do two things: Allow researchers to easily put information about lab equipment onto their network and save them money.
-To make a device “easy to use” I wanted to work with hardware that researchers are familiar with as much as possible.
-This led to me choosing to design a product that is attached to a single board computer such as a Raspberry Pi.
-Using the Raspberry Pi was the obvious choice because of its prevalence in the research space.
+A self-driving laboratory is a laboratory where everything from specimen handling, experiments, and decision making is fully automated to accelerate research [1].
+This device intends to be an easy-to-use device for networking and save researchers money.
+To make a device “easy to use” I wanted to work with hardware that researchers are familiar with.
+This led to me choosing to design a board that attaches to a Raspberry Pi.
+I chose to use a Raspberry Pi based solution because of its prevalence in the research space.

-  What do I mean by “integrating laboratory equipment”?
-A lot of laboratory equipment at a university research level has very little connection between devices either due to the age of the device or the type of communication protocol included.
-Another issue is that products can use proprietary connection methods, such as costly software or connectors.
-This makes the task of developing an interconnected SDL very difficult, especially when you are a student, researcher, or hobbyist with limited resources.

-  I want to develop a device that can put data collected by lab equipment onto the network using a Raspberry Pi and HAT, or a PCB that sits on top of the Pi to handle the communications.
-The Pi will have an ethernet connection to the network, allowing the user to program it to either send data to a network address or something like a ROS network, depending on their needs.
+Many pieces of university research level lab equipment have very little interconnection due to the age of the device or the type of communication protocol.
+Another issue is that products can use proprietary connection methods, which makes the task of developing an interconnected SDL very difficult [2].
+I wanted to develop a device that can put data collected by lab equipment onto the network using a Raspberry Pi and a circuit board that sits on top of the Pi to handle the communications.

-So what is this device actually doing?
-One feature is that it merges the two RS232 inputs into a single I2C bus, allowing the user to read data from two ports using one pair of wires.
-Second, the device uses the Raspberry Pi's GPIO pins to interface with a GPIB device by "bit banging" or setting GPIO pins in software instead of hardware communicating over GPIB
-Third, there is a passthrough breakout serial input with status lights to monitor activity.

 ## Design
+### Methods
+I began with researching similar solutions to this problem, and the two options were a series of adapter dongles, or a device that interfaces with a single board computer to allow for communication.
+I chose this method as it would be easiest for the end user to have a single device that handles lab equipment connectivity.
+I started by purchasing pre-built adapter components and build a breadboard analog of the final device.
+This device consisted of RS232 adapters and a serial expansion board for a Raspberry Pi.
+With this, I was able to test the idea of sending device data over the network using ROS and the python socket library.

+### Results
+I designed a circuit board that could serve as an add on that connected to the Raspberry Pi’s GPIO port.
+To expand the capability of the device, a GPIB connection was added, taking advantage of the open-source Linux GPIB package [3].
+GPIB is a very common protocol with adapters often costing hundreds of dollars.
+The board was manufactured by JLCPCB, hand assembled, revised, and tested thoroughly.
+A GitHub repository was maintained throughout the project detailing hardware and software setup instructions.
+The low-cost goal was achieved with the total cost being around $40 for the entire device excluding shipping

+### Conclusions
+Improvements of the Linux GPIB library are needed to facilitate easy setup of hardware and improved compatibility with the IEEE-488 standard.
+Future works should expand on the software for using the Raspberry Pi to communicate over the local network.
+Possibly a user interface to improve ease of use
+Future works should also investigate more permanent, universal communication protocols to improve laboratory equipment integration.

 ### Communication Protocols
 While there are many communication protocols used in laboratory equipment, a few come up most often when looking at the back of devices in labs around my university.
 Some of these include: